 A neutral grey rug helps to create a comfortable zone in the room, seamlessly transitioning from the hard floor of the serious work area to a more cosy space to relax.
 This area softens the room’s aesthetic but doesn’t take away from its sophisticated contemporary appeal.

 Moreover, the purple chair adds a pop of colour whilst the unique under stair storage units and shelves adds a touch of individuality to the interior.

 Making use of neutral tones, symmetrical detailing and welcoming furniture, this open plan contemporary lounge is the perfect mix of sophistication and comfort.

-Bright white colours facilitate the spread of natural light throughout space, and plentiful shelving units provide aesthetic storage space.
+Bright white colours facilitate the spread of natural light throughout space, and plentiful built in living room units provide aesthetic storage space.

 The whole space is beautifully colour coordinated, and the zones are separated by subtle details including lighting, rugs, seating, tables, windows and plants.
 A touch of colour is added to the room with plants and decorations.
 But the intelligent atmosphere is uncluttered and emits a calming ora.